MENUMENU

 Instructions

-3. Divide yolk mixture between the egg white halves.
+4. Divide yolk mixture between the egg white halves.
 Garnish with bacon and parsley.
-Whatever you do, don’t photograph them in the rain, but if you must, leave your hound dog inside.

 • Twitter